Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/changing-php-version.md

  set $upstream php71;
 ```

-That site is now using PHP 7.1, remember to reprovision using `vagrant reload --provision`
+That site is now using PHP 7.1, remember to reprovision using `vagrant reload --provision` for changes to take effect